dynamsoft-docs/camera-enhancer-docs-mobile/programming/ios/primary-api/camera-enhancer.md

 ### setCameraStateListener

-Set a DSCameraStateListener to receive callback when the camera state changed.
+Set a [DSCameraStateListener](../auxiliary-api/protocol-dcecamerastatelistener.md) to receive callback when the camera state changes.

 <div class="sample-code-prefix"></div>
 >- Objective-C